comet-ml/ez-mcp-toolbox/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- Comet ML account and API key (for Comet ML integration)
 - OpenAI, Anthropic, or other LLM provider API key (for chatbot functionality)

 ### Install from Source